 What is Form 26AS?

-Form 26AS is an annual statement which includes all the details pertaining to the tax deducted at source, information regarding the tax collected by your collectors, the advance tax you have paid, self-assessment tax payments, information regarding the refund you have received over the course of a financial year, regular assessment tax that you have deposited, and information regarding high-value transactions so far as mutual funds, shares, etc. are concerned.
+Form 26AS is an annual statement which includes all the details pertaining to the tax deducted at source (TDS), information regarding the tax collected by your collectors, the advance tax you have paid, self-assessment tax payments, information regarding the refund you have received over the course of a financial year, regular assessment tax that you have deposited, and information regarding high-value transactions so far as mutual funds, shares, etc. are concerned.